DannyHeyes/nicktrition_/README.md

-Nicktrition is an online nutition conmpany.
+Nicktrition is an online nutrition company.
 They provide custom nutrition programs for high performance, weight loss and muscle gain.

-With this company, there was a small design breif from the client with colours, and what they wanted to be included on the site.
-It needed to be accessed easily on mobile devices, so that was the main viewport that was built first.
+With this company, there was a small design brief from the client with colours, and what they wanted to be included on the site.
+It needed to be accessed easily on mobile devices as a lot of client traffic comes from social media sites.
+This meant that the site was built mobile-first.